faisalfakih/cambridge-psudocode-inter/README.md

 ## 📧 Contact

-For questions, suggestions, or discussions about the project, feel free to open an issue on GitHub.
+For questions, suggestions, or discussions about the project:
+- Open an issue on [GitHub](https://github.com/faisalfakih/cambridge-pseudocode-inter/issues)
+- Email: me@faisalfakih.com

 ---